vdanviel/serene-app/README.md

 - mistralai/Mistral-7B-Instruct-v0.1
 - deepset/roberta-base-squad2

 The user answers a 5 questions random generated form and with this form the AI will return a response of the dianostics, (the AI answer based on the questions) and 0 or 1.
 0 if the user has not anxiety 1, and if user has anxiety.
+With this "boolean" I can render  in the screen "You have anxiety" or "You don't have anxiety".

+This project has no intention to replace or provocate specialized professionals, actually it is just a "extraction" of the power of AI.

 Thanks. 😁